-One spouse’s death after filing for divorce,before a California Family court enters a final judgment, requires the court to dismiss the case.
-In California, you must wait at least six months before your divorce is finalized, and during this time the surviving spouse will still be legally married and will be entitled to their share of the deceased spouse’s estate in a California Probate Court action.
+One spouse’s death after filing for divorce, before a California Family court enters a final judgment, requires the court to dismiss the case.
+The surviving spouse will now be considered a widow or widower.
+The widow or widower will be entitled to their share of the deceased spouse’s estate in a California Probate Court action.
 The deceased spouse’s estate will be distributed according to California intestate laws if they did not have a will or trust.
 Otherwise, the estate will be distributed according to the provisions in the will or trust.

 Will or Trust

 If, upon one spouse’s death, the deceased spouse they left a will or trust, the provisions of either the will or trust will be executed by the will administrator or the trustee of the trust.
 The deceased spouse can leave their half of community property and all of their separate property to anyone they choose using a will or a trust.

 The parties can agree to allow a Family Law court to rule on the marital status separately from any issue regarding property, child custody or support.
 A California Family court will address the divorce and reserve all other issues.